• Support MPN

 By Stephanie Savell

 I'm in my mid-thirties, which means that, after the 9/11 attacks, when this country went to war in Afghanistan and Iraq in what President George W. Bush called the “Global War on Terror,” I was still in college.
-I remember taking part in a couple of campus antiwar demonstrations and, while working as a waitress in 2003, being upset
+I remember taking part in a couple of campus antiwar demonstrations and, while working as a waitress in 2003, being upset by customers who

 Read Full Article